terrytang0905/TT_Tech_Space/blogs/2017-02-11-greenplum-arch-design-note.md

 	- Non-repeatable read – a row read twice in a transaction can change because another concurrent transaction committed changes after the transaction began.
 	- Phantom read – a query executed twice in the same transaction can return two different sets of rows because another concurrent transaction added rows.

-The Greenplum Database SQL commands allow you to request READ UNCOMMITTED, READ COMITTED, or SERIALIZABLE.
+The Greenplum Database SQL commands allow you to request

+- READ UNCOMMITTED
+- READ COMITTED
+- REPEATABLE READ
+- SERIALIZABLE

 Greenplum Database treats READ UNCOMMITTED the same as READ COMMITTED.
 Requesting REPEATABLE READ produces an error; use SERIALIZABLE instead.
 The default isolation mode is READ COMMITTED.

 The MVCC snapshot isolation model prevents dirty reads, non-repeatable reads, and phantom reads without expensive locking, but there are other interactions that can occur between some SERIALIZABLE transactions in Greenplum Database that prevent them from being truly serializable.